‘TO MAKE THE AREA WE LIVE, WORK, LEARN AND ENJOY A BETTER PLACE’

 Meet the Founders

 The organisation was founded in January 2019 by local residents Bill Darrington and Rob McAvoy.
-They witnessed issues that concerned them, mainly concerning anti-social behaviour and decided to act before they escalated out of control.
+They witnessed issues that concerned them, mainly around anti-social behaviour and decided to act before they escalated out of control.
 Since then Project Southchurch has gone from strength to strength, working with local agencies and organisations on numerous and varied initiatives.

 Project Southchurch

-© 2022 Project Southchurch
+© 2023 Project Southchurch

 Facebook icon